hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 </profile>
 ```

-We excludes the tests of Servlet, Jakarta REST Resource.
+We excludes the tests of Servlet, Jakarta REST Resource in this profile.

-> The tests of  Jakarta Servlet, Jakarta Pages and Jakarta Faces requires a Servlet container.
+> The tests of Jakarta Servlet, Jakarta Pages and Jakarta Faces require a Servlet container.

 Execute the following command to run the `GreetingServiceTest` .